ReCheck-io/hammerJ/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.github.recheck-io/hammerJ/badge.svg)](https://search.maven.org/artifact/io.github.recheck-io/hammerJ)  [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://github.com/ReCheck-io/hammerJ/blob/master/LICENSE.txt) ![](https://github.com/Recheck-io/hammerJ/workflows/maven%20build/badge.svg)

-# Encryption library used for blockchain workflow.
+# Encryption library with two PKI key pairs.
 HammerJ is a Java encryption library that is used for end to end encryption.
 It is used to encrypt a message or file and securely send it across the internet to the receiver without the possibility of anyone but the sender and the receiver to know what is being sent.
 This library is using two PKI keypairs as well as symmetric encryption.
 We’ve implemented TweetNacl Fast standard methods.

 The expected workflow is where there will be a mobile app and client separately established.
 Only the mobile app will be able to hold the user’s key pairs.
 Meaning that it will be used for signing and encrypting/decrypting messages.